GuanWei926/Selected-Topics-in-Visual-Recognition-using-Deep-Learning/HW4/README.md

-# NYCU Selected Topics in Visual Recognition using Deep Learning HW3
+# NYCU Selected Topics in Visual Recognition using Deep Learning HW4
 Student ID: 111550061
 Name: 邱冠崴

-## Introduction
-This assignment focuses on performing cell instance segmentation.
-As a constraint, Mask R-CNN or any other two-stage models must be used to perform the detection.
-Moreover, the final predictions must be encoded in RLE (Run-Length Encoding) format and submitted to Codabench for evaluation.
+This assignment focuses on the task of image restoration.
+As a constraint, PromptIR or other purely vision-based models must be used to perform the restoration.
+Additionally, the final predictions are required to be saved in .npz format and submitted to Codabench for evaluation.

-In my approach, I utilize Mask R-CNN with a ResNet-50 FPN v2 backbone, modified to use smaller anchor sizes to better detect small objects.
-To further enhance accuracy, I conducted additional experiments using an ensemble strategy.
+In my approach, I utilize PromptIR with modifications, including smaller batch sizes and larger patch sizes to help the model better capture fine-grained details.
+To further improve accuracy, I conducted additional experiments using an ensemble strategy and replaced the original L1 loss with a combined loss function that incorporates L1 loss, SSIM, and perceptual loss based on VGG16 features.

 ## How to install